 Yes, Silhouette America knows how to throw a party!
 Last week I attended the Launch Party for the Cameo 4 near Silhouette America headquarters in Lindon, Utah.
 I saw lots of friends, had some treats and did some make-n-take projects.
 Most importantly, I got to see the new Cameo 4 machines in action.
 Later that day, fellow All Things Silhouette Conference instructors Lori Whitlock, Kelly Wayment and I got to play with one of the first machines.
 Since you probably weren’t there, I’ll share some photos, videos and impressions so you can live vicariously through me.

 NOTE: This page contains affiliate links.
 That means if you click a link and purchase something, I may receive a small commission.
 You pay the same price.
-All opinions I express are my own and are not tied to any compensation.
-I was not given a machine or materials to test.
+This helps me keep my business going and provide more tutorials.

 Silhouette America rented an event venue for this party.
 In other words, they were serious about this!
 Guests received to a goodie bag as we walked in.
 Here’s mine with some funky paper balloons.